 - If you originally received the Moderna vaccine: You should get your booster at least six months after completing your primary COVID-19 vaccination series, and you can can get any of the COVID-19 vaccines authorized in the U.S. This vaccine is not available to teens ages 16 and 17.

 - If you originally received the Johnson & Johnson vaccine: You should get your booster at least two months after completing your primary COVID-19 vaccination series, and you can can get any of the COVID-19 vaccines authorized in the U.S. This vaccine is not available to teens ages 16 and 17.

 What if I got my original vaccine abroad?

 If you were originally vaccinated outside the U.S., you’re eligible for a Pfizer-BioNTech booster at least six months after your original vaccines, so long as you are 18 or older and have done one of the following:

 - Received all the recommended doses of a World Health Organization emergency use listing COVID-19 vaccine not approved or authorized by the FDA.

 - Completed a mix-and-match series of any combination of FDA-approved, FDA-authorized, or WHO-EUL COVID-19 vaccines.

 Children ages 5 to 11 can receive the Pfizer COVID-19 vaccine, but doctors don’t yet know when or if third doses will be recommended for children under 16.

 What should I do while I wait for my third dose?

 In the meantime, he says, continue to be safe, and if you’re not already, get vaccinated now.
-“All of the real-world data suggests the vaccines are effective against the delta variant and it’s the best protection you have.”
+“All of the real-world data suggests the vaccines are effective against variants and that they’re the best protection you have,” he says.